 Write out your key talking points in your campaign brief:

 You know what you want to achieve.
 You’ve determined the customers you’re trying to reach (and developed messaging to reach them).
-Now, you need to figure how and where you’ll deliver your marketing messages.
+Now, you need to figure out how and where you’ll deliver your marketing messages.

 In real-world terms, this means knowing the best places to create and share content where your audience will see it.
 Here are a few questions to ask: